Aging and Reliability of Quantum Networks: Correlation measures

+Here, we want to give an example how the results described above can be used to analyze the temporal correlations in various network structures.
 In Fig.~\ref{fig:repairingresult} we present in detail the behavior in up to three consecutive time steps of a multiplexed network and a multiplexed repeater chain with repairing.
-As previously, the chain consists of $M=6$ edges and for both topologies we have a multiplicity of $N=3$ and a repairing time of $\tau=7$.
-The total state of each of the networks can assume two values, $S=0$ for "not working" and $S=1$ for "working".
-The analytical results (see Appendix D) for this random variable allow to calculate various correlations at different times.
+Here, the chain consists again of $M=6$ edges, and for both topologies we have a multiplicity of $N=3$ and a repairing time of $\tau=7$.
+The total state of each of the networks can assume two values, $S=0$ for ``not working'' and $S=1$ for ``working''.
+The analytical results (see Appendix~C) for this random variable allow to calculate various correlations at different times.

+We first consider the normalized temporal correlation for two consecutive time steps ($t_1, t_2$) or with one time step in between ($t_1, t_3$); where $\sigma(S(t_x))$ denotes the standard deviation.

+Then, we consider two established measures of genuine tripartite correlation: The first one is the joint cumulant $C_3$ \cite{zhou2006cumulant}, which for three random variables $A,B,C$ is defined as

+If the joint cumulant is nonzero, then none of the three random variables is independent from the other two.
+However, the other direction does not always hold.

+The second measure $D_3$ of tripartite correlations is based on exponential families and an extension of the multi-information, which is used in the analysis of complex systems \cite{PhysRevE.79.026201, PhysRevE.85.046209, ay2017information}.
+The Kullback-Leibler distance